 - Scientific progress to date on specific aims

-- Scientific progress to date on milestones (where applicable)
+- Scientific progress to date (including on milestones where applicable)

 - Specific aims and research strategy for second phase/extension - see funding opportunity announcement (FOA), notice of award (NoA), and guidance from program staff for specific instructions

 - Updated biographical sketches for all key personnel.